Skip to content

 openclaw config set gateway.trustedProxies '["127.0.0.1"]'

-gateway.trustedProxies=["127.0.0.1"] is for the local Tailscale Serve proxy.
+gateway.trustedProxies=["127.0.0.1"] here is only for the local Tailscale Serve proxy’s forwarded-IP/local-client handling.
+It is not gateway.auth.mode: "trusted-proxy".
 Diff viewer routes keep fail-closed behavior in this setup: raw 127.0.0.1 viewer requests without forwarded proxy headers can return Diff not found.
 Use mode=file / mode=both for attachments, or intentionally enable remote viewers and set plugins.entries.diffs.config.viewerBaseUrl (or pass a proxy baseUrl) if you need shareable viewer links.

 7. Lock down VCN security